 Back in 1998, I decided to show this vibrant, fascinating history in the form of a TV series.
 It was to center around five women trying to build back their lives after the devastating earthquake of 1906 through the creation of their own cabaret.
 I saw it as a bold mix between Hell on Wheels and Cabaret, and wanted to make it a musical.

 The pitch deck was very warmly received, but alas, it was also way ahead of its time and the series was never greenlighted.
 A few years later, I had the idea of turning it into a stage production.
-But it wasn’t until I created my own immersive experience company that I felt I could finally bring my vision to life.
+But it wasn’t until I created my own immersive experience company, Eat The Cake Studio, that I felt I could finally bring my vision to life.

 The Barbary Coast has everything we as a company want to showcase in our immersive productions: bold, strong women rising up against male domination, a mix of danger and glamour, and a sulphurous exterior that hides a deep complexity.
 Just like Marie-Antoinette’s story is so much richer than the infamous (and wrongly attributed) “Let them eat cake”, the Wild West has a lot more to tell besides its infamous saloons and duels at high noon.
 Which is exactly why we decided to call it “Le Far West Re-inventé”, because while we aim to drop you into the Wild West you love and expect, we also fully intend to make you discover an entirely new world full of unique stories, strong characters, and our usual mix of music, drinks, and fun.